 At Hairfix, a hair transplant cost starts from $2990.

-If you are experiencing hair loss and feel concerned about it, we are here to help you.
-Our team of hair transplant surgeons has years of experience and great natural-looking results for those looking to regain their confidence and self-esteem!
+If you are experiencing hair loss and feel concerned about it, our hair transplant doctor in Mexico is here to help you.
+Our team of hair transplant in Mexico surgeons has years of experience and great natural-looking results for those looking to regain their confidence and self-esteem!
 Contact us today to schedule an appointment!